Rootly-AI-Labs/SRE-skills-bench/README.md

 Reliability-bench evaluates models on tasks that represent real, day-to-day SRE responsibilities.
 Each task category includes multiple test cases with expected outputs, graded programmatically or via structured evaluation.
 For each test, we open-source 40% of the entire dataset, available on our [HF repo]().

+### Test one

+Explanation of the methodology...

-### Eval
+### Test two
+Explanation of the methodology...

 ## Getting Started

-To reproduce our results or use our benchmark
+To reproduce our results or use our benchmark to benchmark other models.

 ```
 # Create a virtual environment and install OpenBench